awasson/AVI-ELF-II/README.md

 ![ELF II Rev D Variant](https://github.com/awasson/AVI-ELF-II/assets/2935397/c0068558-4cf3-4f1a-80ae-7bcad960d778)

-The AVI ELF II Rev D Variant single board microcomputer is a replica of the Netronics ELF II microcomputer was reimagined by the late Ed Keefe (1964-2022) to maintain the aesthetic of the original ELF II, with additional onboard RAM and daughter cards for flexibility of keypad encoders and display drivers.
+The AVI ELF II Rev D Variant single board microcomputer is a replica of the Netronics ELF II microcomputer that was reimagined by the late Ed Keefe (1964-2022) to maintain the aesthetic of the original ELF II, with additional onboard RAM and daughter cards for flexibility of keypad encoders and display drivers.

 This project is ongoing with the support of [Josh Bensadon](https://github.com/JoshBensadon), [Andrew Wasson](https://github.com/awasson), Walter Miraglia and Rizal Acob.
 Below you will find a stable version of the PCB gerber files, bill of materials.